-Online challenges acquire mass fallowings and arranges at the state of Challenges Online challenges acquire mass followings and encourage others to take part in what they suggest.
-Teaching includes the following: This risk or harm is covered in the What an online challenge is and that, while some will be fun and harmless, others may be dangerous and even illegal following curriculum area(s): How to assess if the challenge is safe or potentially harmful, including considering who has generated the challenge and why That it is okay to say no and to not take part in a challenge How and where to go for help Relationships educationHealth education The importance of telling an adult about challenges which include threats or secrecy - 'chain letter' style challenges Knowing that violence can be incited online and escalate very quickly into offline violence.
-This risk or harm is Contact Teaching includes the following: covered in the following curriculum area(s): Content which incites That online content (sometimes gang related) can glamorise the possession of weapons and drugs Polationships That to intentionally encourage or assist in an offence is also a Relationships education criminal offenceHow and where to get help if they are worried about involvement in • [Secondary schools] RSE violence Not everyone online is who they say they are.
-This risk or harm is covered in the following curriculum False of C Teaching includes the following: area(s): Fake profiles That, in some cases, profiles may be people posing as someone Relationships they are not or may be 'bots' How to look out for fake profiles education Computing curriculum Grooming Knowing about the different types of grooming and motivations for it, e.g. radicalisation, child sexual abuse and exploitation (CSAE) and gangs (county lines).
-Teaching includes the following: This risk or harm is covered in the following curriculum Boundaries in friendships with peers, in families, and with others Continue of grounding behaviour. area(s): Key indicators of grooming behaviourThe importance of disengaging from contact with suspected Relationships grooming and telling a trusted adult How and where to report grooming both in school and to the police education • [Secondary At all stages, it is important to balance teaching pupils about making sensible decisions to stay safe whilst being clear it is never the fault of the schools] RSE child who is abused and why victim blaming is always wrong.
+Online challenges acquire mass fellowings and ansourage of have Online challenges acquire mass followings and encourage others to take part in what they suggest.
+This wish as the con- Teaching includes the following: This risk or harm reaching includes the following. is covered in the What an online challenge is and that, while some will be following Challenges fun and harmless, others may be dangerous and even curriculum illegal area(s): How to assess if the challenge is safe or potentially .
+Dolationshi harmful, including considering who has generated the Relationshi challenge and why ps That it is okay to say no and to not take part in a challenge education How and where to go for help Health education The importance of telling an adult about challenges which include threats or secrecy - 'chain letter' style challenges Knowing that violence can be incited online and escalate very quickly into offline violence.
+This risk or harm is covered in the Teaching includes the following: following Content curriculum which That online content (sometimes gang related) can area(s): incites glamorise the possession of weapons and drugs Dalatia salai That to intentionally encourage or assist in an offence is Relationshi also a criminal offence ps How and where to get help if they are worried about involvement inviolence education involvement inviolence • [Secondary schools] RSE This risk or harm Not everyone online is who they say they is covered in the following are.Teaching includes the following: curriculum Fake profiles area(s): That, in some cases, profiles may be people posing as someone they are not or may be 'bots' Relationshi How to look out for fake profiles pseducation Computin g curriculu m

+Knowing about the different types of grooming and motivations for it, e.g. radicalisation, child sexual abuse and exploitation (CSAE) and gangs (county lines).

+Teaching includes the following: